ndrwmlnk/deep-face-generation-and-editing-a-survey/README.md

-## 📖 Deep Learning for Face Generation and Editing: A Survey
+## 📖 Face Generation and Editing with StyleGAN: A Survey

-[//]: # "Deep Face Generation and Control: A Survey"
-[//]: # "Deep Face Generation and Editing: A Survey"
-[//]: # "Deep Face Synthesis and Editing: A Survey"

 -   [Applications Papers StyleGAN](#applications-papers-stylegan)
 -   [Applications Papers](#applications-papers)